fandi-komek/json-to-csv/README.md

-# ⌗ Export JSON to CSV
+# Download JSON data to CSV
 A simple function to download JSON data into CSV files in React.JS

 ## Install: